+ADAC and Project team is committed to ensuring the results of this fundamental research will be useful for the USCG and DHS mission, and is oriented to support USCG-led spill response for decisions making in dispersant application.
+Transition is straightforward: Completion of comprehensive knowledge product (Technical Report) to provide to U.S. Coast Guard Project Champion.
+ADAC and Project Investigators will iterate and coordinate Knowledge Product with Project Champion and Project Champion designated advisors as desired and directed, to include providing a summary users guide.

+ADAC and Project team will conduct a structured inquiry to the Alaska OSRO community for suitability of research application in a commercial context.
+ADAC and research team will also advance peer-review journal submissions to inform the scientific and spill response community.
+ADAC will host all products produced on the Center’s website aligned with both the Project and the Center’s electronic library.
+The final project technical report, as well as the scientific publication resulting from this research, will provide scientific data about the extent and timing the use of dispersant could impact a key player in the Arctic food web, useful to FOSC decision making.

 The major scope of this project is to develop knowledge products to advance our broad understanding of the environmental toxicology of petroleum, chemically-treated petroleum, and weathered chemically-treated petroleum exposure.
 Transition will be conducted by the research team and in compliance with ADAC Research to Transition Process.
 As outlined in the “Key Stakeholder Engagement Plan”, research team will work with USCG HQ Project Champion to ensure knowledge products are of interest, useful and disseminated widely to USCG, and HQ USCG Project Champion designated points of contact that support USCG led unified command for oil spill response.
 Research team will provide full range of research products to ADAC’s web portal and any further research destination as determined by the HQ USCG Project Champion.
 In addition to the providing the full published report to USCG and ADAC posting, the research team will submit summary of research, analysis and findings for peer review scientific journal.

-Additionally, we will create a weighted Pugh concept selection matrix (decision matrix, example in Table 1).
-This will be a wide characterization of project personnel’s scientific opinions from several narrower bands of individual in-depth expertise.
-This synthesizes a selection process that can be useful as a decision tree input which can be useful for industrial entities.
-Project personnel will perform concept selection and identify relative criteria weights (e.g. X, Y, and Z in Table 1) and, based on the results, identify a perceived significance rank of each criteria/strategy pairing.

-Table 8: Upon completion of this experiment, team members will employ a Pugh concept selection method to rank the multi-dimensional options of the dataset.
-This can assist with decision tree development and transitioning data to policy